 7' x 14' x 8'

-As an alternative to viewing the painting films I make on monitors, or projected onto walls and buildings, I wanted to create a canvas for them, a sculptural object that's also a film screen.
+I wanted to create a canvas for the painting films I make, a sculptural object that's also a film screen.

 In a darkened space, object and film are seen together; in lit conditions, the work, without the projection, can be viewed purely as a sculptural object.